Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 How long does it take for cannabis to go bad?

-If stored correctly, cannabis flower can be smoked for a long time after its drying and curing.
+As noted earlier, if stored correctly, cannabis flower can be smoked for a long time after drying and curing.
 In the ideal light, temperature, humidity, and storage material, cannabis flower can remain relatively fresh and potent for six months to a year.
-A lot of variables are at play, and some cannabis cultivars will keep longer than others, but proper storage goes a long way towards maintaining ideal cannabis moisture.
+A lot of variables are at play, and some cannabis cultivars will keep longer than others, but proper storage goes a long way toward maintaining ideal cannabis moisture.
 If your cannabis is prematurely dry after ideal storage conditions, there’s a good chance the cannabis was not dried or cured properly to begin with.

 Is dry weed okay to smoke?